Continuation...

 *

-The dusk slowly but gradually faded into the dark of the night.
-The water calmed in the night and a gale free puff of wind is softly whining in the sea.
+The dusk slowly faded into the darkness of the night.
+The water calmed in the night, and a gale-free puff of wind is softly whining in the sea.

-Close to exhaustion; the sailors of the Rinayong decided to anchor by an island lagoon for a night’s rest.
-They rolled own the sails and a canopy was unfurled from aft to bow and tied from railings to railings.
-Tired and weary, soon everyone was soundly asleep sedated by a tranquil sea, lucid water, soft blowing wind and still night beneath starry skies.
+Close to exhaustion, the sailors of the Rinayong decided to anchor in an island lagoon for a night’s rest.
+They rolled out the sails, and a canopy was unfurled from aft to bow and tied from railings to railings.
+Tired and weary, everyone soon fell soundly asleep, sedated by the tranquil sea, lucid water, soft blowing wind, and still night beneath starry skies.

 *